serenity4/SymbolicGA.jl/README.md

 ## Performance

 This library applies rules of geometric algebra at compile-time to generate performant code for runtime execution.
-The resulting instructions are scalar operations, which should be fast and comparable to hand-written optimized numerical code:
+The resulting instructions are scalar operations, which should be fast and comparable to hand-written optimized numerical code.

+Here is for computing determinants, compared with LinearAlgebra:

 ```julia
 using StaticArrays: @SVector, SMatrix